stevepvc/theology-demo/README.md

 1. The production of material by experts aimed at large sets of churches.
 And,
 2. The local production of by material by individual churches and teachers.

+Both present advantages and liabilities.
+The former approach produces better *quality* resources, while the latter produces more diverse

 ### Leveragable Concepts